All the info you need to pick the perfect pair of vegan hiking boots for your adventures!

 Lot’s of readers have mentioned them being excellent vegan work boots – hard-wearing and comfortable to spend all day in.

 La Sportiva Vegan Hiking Boots

 One of the best-respected brands for outdoor footwear.
-La Sportiva has produced groundbreaking technology in hiking and mountaineering boots, trail runners and approach shoes, with gear designed for the hardest conditions.
+La Sportiva produces groundbreaking hiking and mountaineering boots, trail runners, climbing and approach shoes, with gear designed for the harshest conditions.

-Another La Sportiva option designed to keep you light on your feet, perfectly suited to hiking, running and general fast-paced adventuring.
-These boots use new Gore-Tex Surround technology which keeps your feet watertight but guarantees breathability throughout the shoe.
+Designed to keep you light on your feet and suited to fast-paced adventuring.
+They use new Gore-Tex Surround technology to keep your feet dry without compromising breathability.
 A good option for warmer conditions or an all-day summer hiking boot.

-Both men’s and women’s designs are completely vegan and give a snug fit for mid-width feet.
+Both men’s and women’s designs are completely vegan and suited to mid-width feet.

 Buy La Sportiva Stream GTX